 Being an ecotourism destination, Danjugan Island will bring you closer to nature while feeding your thirst of adrenaline-pumping activities.
 The island will revive your passion for environmental protection and fortify your love for Mother Earth.
 The experience will surely inspire you to participate in other ecological advocacy.

-Trekking and Nature Walk – the guided tour will bring guest to different places of interest within the island.
-Guest are toured around, visiting beaches, lagoons, mangroves, limestone forests, rock formations, caves, and makeshift view decks.
+Trekking and Nature Walk – the guided tour will bring guests to different places of interest within the island.
+Guests are toured around, visiting beaches, lagoons, mangroves, limestone forests, rock formations, caves, and makeshift view decks.

 Lagoons and Beaches

 Moray Lagoon is one of the serene locations in the island.
-Its calm waters is nurturing to the marine inhabitants beneath it.
-The lagoon is a good place to kayak.
+Its calm water is nurturing to the marine inhabitants beneath it.
+The lagoon is also a good place to kayak.
 Aside from Moray, Danjugan is a host to 4 other lagoons.

 Tabon Beach is a nesting ground of the Philippine megapod or scrubfowl, also known as Tabon.
 So make sure to minimize your excitement when you happen to visit the beach to avoid disturbing them.
 By the way, Tabon Beach is one of the perfect places in Danjugan to grace the sundown.

 Turtle Beach is an unadulterated white strip that faces the west.
 And when we say west, it is perfect vantage point to watch the sunset.
-Remember, sea turtles regularly lay eggs at Turtle Beach, hence listen to your guide before going frolicking.
+Remember, sea turtles regularly lay eggs along beach, so listen to your guide before you go frolicking.

 The bat cave is a home to thousands of nocturnal pollinators, the fruit bats.
 When visiting these creatures, keep your voices slow to not stun them.

 Snorkeling is an activity that you should not miss in Danjugan.
-The island is surrounded with beautiful coral gardens, inviting a lot of colorful marine life.
+The island is surrounded with beautiful coral gardens that host a variety of colorful marine organisms.
 Feed your senses with the amazing wonders of the deep.

-PRRCFI also schedules marine and wildlife camps which offers trainings, workshops, retreats, and even volunteer programs.
+PRRCFI also offers marine and wildlife camps which provides training, workshops, retreats, and even volunteer programs.
 Participating one of those is truly fulfilling.